 Anything from a pothole to the acts of correctional officers and state officials can cause severe injuries or even death—and when this happens, victims and families must take action against the government that should have protected them.
 However, these claims are often far more complex than simple injury cases, and it will take time and significant effort to get a government entity to admit liability.
 If you have suffered injuries due to an unjust law or the acts of a government official, our attorneys can help you bring a claim against the government to get you the justice and compensation you deserve.

-You Need Someone with Experience On Your Side in a Claim Against the Government
+You Need an Experienced Civil Rights Attorneys on Your Side in a Claim Against the Government

 Very few attorneys have the knowledge and tenacity it takes to go up against powerful state or city governments.
 These entities are typically represented by teams of commercial insurance lawyers, the Attorney General’s Office, and other parties who have limitless resources to defend their actions in court.
 Foster Wallace, LLC stays by your side after an injury caused by a civil rights violation or government negligence, allowing the truth to come to light so that you can move forward after an injustice.

-Our civil rights and government claims attorneys represent individuals in a variety of cases, including:
+Our government claims and civil right attorneys represent individuals in a variety of cases, including:

 - Governmental Liability for Defects.
 Serious injuries can occur if a municipality or government entity allowed a dangerous condition to exist on public property.
 In Missouri, victims have just 90 days to notify the municipality of the injury and intent to file a claim—and governments may choose to simply fix the condition without taking responsibility for their negligence.
 Our attorneys have experience negotiating with local and state government entities and can investigate the cause of an injury on public property to hold governments as well as their contractors and engineers accountable for their mistakes.